treehousetim/document/README.md

 ![Unit Tests](https://github.com/treehousetim/document/workflows/Unit%20Tests/badge.svg)

-# document
+# treehousetim/document
-A generic document class used to create structured data objects
+A generic document class used to create structured data objects.
+One use for this is to create objects that conform to an API request or response.

 ## Installing